Helicopter Training Courses

 It makes sense that commercial pilots seeking to work within the industry require this qualification and we highly recommend this course to all private pilots operating from remote properties and those wishing to improve their skill base.

-Note: This training is provided to all Helibiz commercial students during their licence training.
+- This training is provided to all Helibiz commercial students during their CPL training.

 “nǐ hǎo” “salut” “bonjour” “Selamat pagi” “Ciao” “g’day”

 Helibiz welcomes students from many backgrounds – yet learning the language of aviation is difficult and requires a suitable grasp of the English language.
 Australian and international regulatory requirements include an English Language Proficiency assessment be conducted prior to flight training and gaining an Australian or international licence.

 Helibiz CFI holds approval to conduct this assessment for you.